 Listen to audio books in the car.
 Listen to audio books when your child is resting or playing in their room.
-Listen to audio books when you are too tired to read another syllable out loud.
+Listen to audio books when you are too tired to read another word out loud.
 Don’t be afraid to put on a chapter book or another title that is well-beyond your child’s reading level.
 You’ll be surprised at the challenging content they can understand and assimilate through audio books.

 Read books connected to favorite films.